EternityForest/awesome-standards/README.md

 #### TS100

-Used in many USB-C soldering irons
+Used in many USB-C soldering irons.

 #### T12

-Used in many affordable mains-powered stations
+Used in many affordable mains-powered stations and a few USB irons.

 #### C210

 Used in a lot of newer USB-C systems, mostly for smaller precision stuff.
 Larger tips do seem to be becoming available, and I would lean probably lean towards this format if I were buying a new iron.

+However, it is meant for smaller tips, and may not have that great of tip selection.

 Both mains and USB irons exist that use it, as do tweezer irons.

+#### C245

+Kind of like a larger version of C210.
+It seems to ve more expensive and less common, although it is probably more versatile.

 ### Connectors